 1. Open Apex Legends Game, and stay on Continue Screen.

 2. You will able to see the Data Center option, Click on it.

 3. Now, check the server with the lowest ping and 0% packet loss, and click on it to select that.

 Note: If your server is the one with the lowest ping.
 Then still change the server.

-If not any above solution is working.
-Then, you should try clearing cache of Origin Client first.
+If not any above solutions are working.
+Then, you should try clearing the cache of Origin or Steam Client first.
 Yes, the problem is with Apex Legends.
 But, Origin is responsible to run the Game.
 So, trying this solution will not harm anything.